Board of Trustees Policy

 Course substitutions must be approved by the Division Dean.

 A prior history of accommodations does not mean that the College will provide similar accommodations.
 Consideration of a student’s current functioning is essential in evaluating eligibility for accommodations.
+As stated above, students are required to request their accommodations each semester.

 The College may require documentation to confirm the existence of a disabling condition; to identify current deficits that cause limitations, preferably in a college setting; and to relate the current impact of the condition to the requested accommodations.
 Documentation must be on letterhead stationery, indicate the date of the most recent evaluations, and include the signature, title, and credentials of the evaluators or professionals who prepared the documentation.